xvelastin/XQ-Linear-Sound-Control-for-Unity/README.md

 ![The XQ-LSC function routing diagram](XQ-LSC%20Routing.png)

 ## Pipeline / Get Started

+### Installing from the Unity Package
+To install a Unity package, download it to some place, then from an existing Unity project, go to Assets/Import Package/Custom Package and navigate to the .unitypackage file.
+This will bring the folder structure into your project.
+I'm aware I haven't followed conventions for Unity Packages - this is just while it's in development and will be rectified on release.

+### Integrating XQ-LSC to Unity
 * For each separate audio clip (more correctly, voice) you want, create a Game Object in the hierarchy, attach an Audio Source and assign a clip.
 * Create a new GameObject called "XQ", and add a "XQManager" object.
 * As a child, create a GameObject and add a "QList" object.